 In 2012, many Facebook pages saw ~16% reach.
 In 2014, this dropped to 2%!
 As optimistic tourism marketers planned their 2018 social media efforts, most expected 1%.
 Now, after Zuck’s statement, realists like myself will be happy with anything north of 0%.

 How much are you spending on Facebook marketing for only a handful of people to see it?

 “We started making changes in this direction last year, but it will take months for this new focus to make its way through all our products.
 The first changes you’ll see will be in News Feed, where you can expect to see more from your friends, family and groups.
 As we roll this out, you’ll see less public content like posts from businesses, brands, and media.”

 – Mark Zuckerberg

 So, Facebook wants to show you more content from your online community.
 However, it’s a publicly traded company, so they’ll be doing everything they can to stop revenue dropping.
-Unless your content has the potential to go insanely viral (which will cost plenty in itself), the only way to get your tourism business’ content seen on Facebook is to pay for it.
+Unless your content has the potential to go insanely viral (which will cost plenty in and of itself), the only way to get your tourism business’s content seen on Facebook is to pay for it.

 Opportunity in Change

 While I can be cynical, I love seeking out the opportunity in change.
 What on face value is a network with limited room for success can be a brilliant sales channel for your tourism business.

 In my opinion, now is a great time to take advantage of some of Facebook’s lesser-known advertising features that much of the tourism industry have been ignoring.